CichonJakub/5G-Coexistence-SimPy/readme.md

 ### Changing number of nodes

-Running simulations in which number of Wi-Fi nodes (AP) is equal to number of NR-U nodes (gNB), and is increasing in every step from start to the end value (can be reacted with different seeds)
+Running simulations in which number of Wi-Fi nodes (AP) is equal to number of NR-U nodes (gNB), and is increasing in every step from start to the end value (can be repeated with different seeds)

 ```bash
 python changingNodesNumber.py --help